eManPrague/frui.ts/packages/views/README.md

 ## BindingComponent

-Core component for 2-way binding is `BindingComponent`, a wrapper around any visual component that handles the communication.
+The core component for 2-way binding is `BindingComponent`, a wrapper around any visual component.

-When creating custom bindable control, you can use the following:
+When creating a custom bindable control, you can use the following:

-- `value` - contains the value that the control is bound to, use it in the underlying component
+- `this.value` - contains the value that the control is bound to, use it in the underlying component
-- `setValue(value)` - call this and pass the new value when user changes the value through the underlying component
+- `this.setValue(value)` - call this and pass the new value when user changes the value through the underlying component
-- `inheritedProps` - contains the props passed to the wrapper except binding specific properties, you can directly pass it to the underlying component
+- `this.inheritedProps` - contains the props passed to the wrapper except binding specific properties, so that you can directly pass it to the underlying component

 ### Example